Email: [email protected] Tel: (+39)-055-4685-461 (ext: 2461) Office: VF086

 Kory Kantenga is an Economics PhD from the University of Pennsylvania.

-He focuses on labour, macroeconomics, and applied econometrics.
-His main research interest centres on understanding the sources of changes in the wage structure.
+He focuses on labour economics using applied econometrics and quantitative macroeconomic tools.
+His research interests centre on understanding the sources of changes in the wage structure, and the role of general equilibrium effects in applied contexts.

 His dissertation examines the impact of changes in skill demands on job and wage polarization and the impact of technological change on wage inequality.
-This work uses job search models and much of his work applies search theory to distill the origins of disparities like wage inequality.
+This work uses job search models and much of this work applies search theory to distill the origins of disparities like wage inequality.
+Kory will go on the 2018/2019 Job Market and attend the AEA meetings this winter in Atlanta.

-During the Max Weber Fellowship Kory plans to further develop the papers in his dissertation to go on the 2018 Job Market.
-He will also be working on another search theory application aimed at understanding the role of moral hazard in explaining rising HIV prevalence and the efficacy of preventative HIV drugs.
+During the Max Weber Fellowship, Kory is working on search theory applications aimed at understanding the role of moral hazard in explaining rising HIV prevalence and the efficacy of preventative HIV drugs, and the role of unemployment benefits in crime prevention/proliferation.